GavinHuttley/tib/source/cogent3/statistical_tests.rst

 In this type of test, our null hypothesis is that our counts occur independently of specific combinations of categories.
 Let's assess whether the DNA sequence from which those counts were derived was strand symmetric.
 The null hypothesis (|Ho|) is that base counts satisfy the following: A=T, G=C. The alternate hypothesis (|Ha|) is they don't, i.e. A≠T, G≠C.

-In this case, we need a 2D structure with strand on one axis and base on the other.
+In this case, we need a 2x2 table with strand on one axis and base on the other.
 I pick the purines as my bases on the plus strand, these will be the top-level keys in my 2D dict.
 The value for each base is a dict with the counts of that base on the plus and minus strands.
 To reiterate, the keys in the top level dict will become the row labels.
 The nested dict's must all have the same keys and those keys become the column labels.

 .. jupyter-execute::